danielhkuo/walpurgisbot-v2/README.md

-Of course.
-Based on a thorough analysis of the codebase, I've updated the README to be more accurate, detailed, and reflective of the bot's sophisticated, session-based architecture for scanning posts.

-The key changes include:
-*   **A new "How Automatic Archiving Works" section** that explains the stateful, session-based logic, the "look-behind" feature, and the multi-level confidence parsing.
-*   **Corrected terminology**: Replaced "cooldown system" with the more accurate "state-based validation."
-*   **Enhanced command descriptions**: Added details about the `link` subcommand for `/delete` and mentioned the right-click context menu commands for admins.
-*   **Updated environment variables**: The `.env` example now fully matches the required and optional variables defined in `config.ts` and `.env.example`.
-*   **Refined feature descriptions** to precisely match the implementation (e.g., mentioning transactional database writes).

-Here is the updated README:

----

 # Walpurgis Bot v2

 Walpurgis Bot v2 is a high-performance, production-grade Discord bot meticulously engineered to **automatically and reliably archive daily media posts from a specific user**.
 Re-engineered from the ground up on a modern, type-safe foundation with **Bun and TypeScript**, it delivers exceptional reliability, maintainability, and operational excellence.